logiclogue/Langtons-Ant-JavaScript/README.md

-#Langton's Ant JavaScript
+# Langton's Ant JavaScript

 Langton's Ant implemented in JavaScript using HTML5 canvas element.

-###Controls
+## Controls

 - `+` key to zoom in
 - `-` key to zoom out
-- click location to move there
+- Click location to move there

+## Author

+Jordan Lord

+## License

+GNU General Public License v3.0